ashleefv/KidneyImmuneLBM/README.md

 ## Data
 * invitro_data.mat This data file provides an ordered list of normalized data points from published in vitro experiments.
 The mat file must be loaded to plot model predictions against data.
-* model_training_data.csv and model_training_errors.csv This MIDAS-formatted CSV file contains normalized training/fitting data and data errors, respectively.
+* model_training_data.csv and model_training_errors.csv These MIDAS-formatted CSV files contains normalized training/fitting data and data errors, respectively.
-* model_validation_data.csv and model_validation_errors.csv This MIDAS-formatted CSV file contains normalized validation data and data errors, respectively.
+* model_validation_data.csv and model_validation_errors.csv These MIDAS-formatted CSV files contains normalized validation data and data errors, respectively.
+* prediction_posterior_GLU.mat, prediction_posterior_LPS.mat, prediction_posterior_both.mat are Matlab files with saved prediction posteriors for GLU, LPS, and GLU and LPS treatment, respectively.
+* pub_plot_GLU.mat, pub_plot_LPS.mat, pub_plot_both.mat are Matlab files with saved output from each Monte Carlo run for GLU, LPS, and GLU and LPS treatment, respectively.

 ## STRIKEGOLDD Scripts
 * STRIKE_GOLDD.m and options.m These files are provided as part of the STRIKE-GOLDD package.
 These two scripts are obtained from [STRIKE-GOLDD GitHub Repo](https://github.com/afvillaverde/strike-goldd).
 These files are used to run the structure identifiability and observability analysis.